So when you ask three to five WordPress design agencies for a quote for your new site, why do their costs vary so much?

 - Be a good fit for you and your business

-- Capable of managing your expectations in regard to your budget
+- Capable of managing your expectations concerning your budget

-So this is the single most important thing you can tell a WordPress design agency in order to get a proposal for your website.
+So this is the single most important thing you can tell a WordPress design agency to get a proposal for your website.

-Not having a budget means that we a simply guessing about how much you want to invest in the new website to achieve your goals and objectives.
+Not having a budget means we are simply guessing how much you want to invest in the new website to achieve your goals and objectives.